MoDeNa-EUProject/MoDeNa/applications/PUfoam/MoDeNaModels/foamConductivity/README.md

 ## Scope of this module

 This module contains the detailed model for the foam conductivity simulation.
 It can be run as a top level application.
-However, it also contains a surrogate model, which can be embedded into other models.
+However, it also contains the surrogate model, which can be embedded into other models.

 ## Installation

 First make sure you have all dependencies listed in @ref dep_foamConductivity.
 A step by step guide is provided in @ref app_aging.

-The compilation is done by CMake.
+The compilation of the model is done by CMake.
 You can do
 ```
 cd src
 cmake .